 When you visit the emergency room, the insurance company will pay up to $330 max for all the services performed in the emergency room including attending physician services, medicines, injections, x-rays, labs or any other charges in the emergency room, even if you get an itemized bill describing separate charges for the emergency room, attending physician and medicines.
 Hence, in this case, insurance company will pay a maximum $330 and you will have to pay the difference of $500. ($550 + $130 + $120 - $330.)

-Please note that the insurance company will pay up to $55 for physician's visit if you visited the physician in his/her office.
-It will pay up to $250 per period of coverage in Inbound USA and up to $250 per annual period in Visitors Care for prescription drugs, if you came out with the prescription in your hand either in the emergency room or during physician's office visit and got the prescription filled at the pharmacy such as CVS, Rite Aid etc.
+Please note that the insurance company will pay up to $55 for physician's visit if you visited the physician in their office.
+It will pay up to $250 per annual period in Visitors Care for prescription drugs, if you came out with the prescription in your hand either in the emergency room or during physician's office visit and got the prescription filled at the pharmacy such as CVS, Rite Aid etc.

 If I buy the visitors insurance coverage insurance for $50,000 with a $0 deductible, does it mean that, if I need to use the insurance, I don't have to pay anything and the insurance company will pay all the expenses up to $50,000?